thebgacademy/T2T_with_verko/docs/hands-on.md

 </details>

 #### Editing an assembly (time-permitting)
-Lastly, let's say we decide the phasing is incorrect and we think utig4-4 should be in haplotype2 not 1 like it is now.
+Lastly, let's say we decide the phasing is incorrect and we think utig4-1 should be in haplotype1 not haplotype2 like it is now.
 We can edit the paths file:
 ```bash
 cp test/8-hicPipeline/rukki.paths.gaf ./updated.gaf
 vi updated.gaf